Staple Inn: History

 It was originally attached to Gray's Inn, which is one of the four Inns of Court.
 The Inns of Chancery fell into decay in the 19th century.
 All of them were dissolved, and most were demolished.
 Staple Inn is the only one which survives largely intact.
 It was an extra-parochial area until 1858 and then a civil parish.
-It became part of the Metropolitan Borough of Holborn in 1900 and was abolished in 1930.
+It became part of the Metropolitan Borough of Holborn in 1900 and was abolished on 31 March 1930 to form Holborn.
+At the 1921 census (the last before the abolition of the parish), Staple Inn had a population of 17.